AMMANMALEK/Passwordgenerator/README.md

 # Passwordgenerator
 # 🔐 Random Password Generator

-A simple yet powerful Random Password Generator built using JavaScript (or Python/C++ depending on your implementation) that creates strong and secure passwords to help users enhance their online security.
+A simple yet powerful Random Password Generator built using JavaScript that creates strong and secure passwords to help users enhance their online security.

 ## 🚀 Features